Skip to content

 Overview

 Document ingestion is a critical component of building comprehensive knowledge bases in AgenticGoKit.
-This tutorial covers the complete pipeline from raw documents to searchable knowledge, including document processing, chunking strategies, metadata extraction, and optimization techniques.
+This tutorial covers the complete pipeline from raw documents to searchable knowledge, including document processing, chunking strategies, metadata extraction, and optimization techniques using the current Document API.

 Effective document ingestion enables agents to access and reason over large collections of structured and unstructured data.